Azure/aks-engine/docs/topics/aad.md

 Invalid resource.
 The client has requested access to a resource which is not listed in the requested permissions in the client's application registration.
 Client app ID: {UUID} Resource value from request: {UUID}.
 Resource app ID: {UUID}.
 List of valid resources from app registration: {UUID}.
 ```
 This could be caused by `Client Application` not being authorized.
-See step 2 in Creating client Application on how to authorize client application.
+For more information on how to do this, [click here](#Create the Client Application on AAD)

 ### ClientError
 If you see the following message returned from the server via `kubectl`